- UCAS Code: N300

 Subjects include the principles of investment and value, business finance and decision-making and the analysis of securities such as bonds and shares.

-Employers tell us that they particularly value the range of subject combinations available at Strathclyde, ensuring that our students have in-depth understanding of a second subject to complement their finance studies.
+Employers tell us that they particularly value the range of subject combinations available at Strathclyde, ensuring that our students have an in-depth understanding of a second subject to complement their finance studies.

 An undergraduate degree in finance will give you the skills for a career in financial services such as banking, investment management, pension fund management and insurance.

 Create your own course